Walid0570/Walid-emoji-code-mood/docs/formation/01-prise-en-main.md

 -- Activer Row Level Security
 ALTER TABLE public.humeur ENABLE ROW LEVEL SECURITY;

--- Politique : lecture publique (formation ouverte) CREATE POLICY "Lecture publique" ON public.humeur
-FOR SELECT TO public USING (true);

--- Politique : insertion publique avec anti-spam CREATE POLICY "Insertion contrôlée" ON public.humeur FOR INSERT TO public
-WITH CHECK (
-  nom IS NOT NULL AND length(nom) BETWEEN 2 AND 30 AND emoji IS NOT NULL AND length(emoji) BETWEEN 1 AND 10 AND langage_prefere IS NOT NULL AND autre_preference IS NOT NULL AND
-  (commentaire IS NULL OR length(commentaire) <= 100)
-);

--- Politique : suppression pour maintenance (enseignants) CREATE POLICY "Suppression maintenance" ON public.humeur FOR DELETE TO public USING (true);

 -- Activer les changements temps réel
 ALTER PUBLICATION supabase_realtime ADD TABLE public.humeur;